pjcampbe11/AVmods/README.md

 ---

-## 9. OBSESSION (2026) — Fan Edit Project
+## 9. Obsession (2026) — Fan Edit Project

-## About the Film
+### About the Film

-*Obsession* is a supernatural psychological horror film written, directed, and edited by Curry Barker (a 2025 production that hit wide release in 2026, hence both years circulating).
+**Obsession** is a supernatural psychological horror film written, directed, and edited by Curry Barker (a 2025 production that hit wide release in 2026, hence both years circulating).
 Bear (Michael Johnston), a shy music-store employee, can't work up the nerve to ask out his co-worker and childhood friend Nikki (Inde Navarrette).
 Instead of being honest, he buys a "One Wish Willow" — a kitschy 1960s antique toy from a crystal shop that grants one wish when you snap a branch — and wishes for Nikki to fall in love with him.

 The wish works, horrifically: Nikki becomes an unrecognizable, psychotic replica of herself, her devotion total and hollow, and the film plays out the consequences as a stalker-horror nightmare where Bear is both perpetrator and prey.
 Critics read it as a dark parable about entitlement and consent — getting the person without the personhood.